Ola-20/TableauProject/README.md

 This will assist the company in replicating the same business strategies for similar markets and customers which are lagging behind in those metrics

+By clicking on the market, customer, or product you can drill down on these metrics to a high level of granularity

 The link to the dashboard is below:

 https://public.tableau.com/app/profile/olayinka.akinbola/viz/SalesAnalysis_16655846210620/Dashboard1?publish=yes